Topology-Driven Clustering: Enhancing Performance with Betti Number Filtration: Experiments

-\subsection{Performance of BFTC with Variation of Betti Numbers.}
+\subsection{Performance of BFTC with Variation of Betti Numbers}

-We conduct an experiment to observe the effects of clustering by varying the dimension of Betti numbers in BFTC.
-Three real-world datasets Zoo, Ecoli, and Glass, are considered equipped with high-dimensional features.
+We conduct an experiment to observe the effects of clustering by varying the dimension of Betti numbers in $k$-NN\_BFTC.
+Three real-world datasets, Zoo, Ecoli, and Glass are considered equipped with high-dimensional features.
 We have taken the Betti numbers from $0$ up to $5$-dimension and recorded the performance metrics for the respective datasets illustrated in Figure \ref{fig:betti_vs_perf}.
-The performance is assessed using three metrics RI, ARI, and NMI.
+The performance is assessed using three metrics: RI, ARI, and NMI.
 The metric values attain an optimal value for the specific Betti numbers, signifying the importance of selecting suitable Betti dimensions.
 Furthermore, the performance trends of the three metrics are almost similar, underscoring the consistency of the proposed algorithm.

-\subsection{Robustness Analyses.}
+\subsection{Robustness Analyses}

 We have added Gaussian noise to the features of the Linked Tori dataset to study the resilience against noise perturbation.
-Three levels of Gaussian noises $0.10$, $0.20$, and $0.30$ are added to compare the performance of BFTC with the varying value of $k$ of the $k$-NN graph.
-ARI is considered as the performance metric and the corresponding plots are demonstrated in Figure \ref{fig:performance_vs_noise}.
+Three levels of Gaussian noise ($0.10$, $0.20$, and $0.30$) are added to compare the performance of $k$-NN\_BFTC with varying values of $k$.
+ARI is considered as the performance metric, and the corresponding plots are demonstrated in Figure \ref{fig:performance_vs_noise}.
 We have also mentioned the numerical results in Table \ref{tab:synth_1}.
-The results suggest that the performance of BFTC exhibited stability with the increasing noise level.
-The BFTC showed notable performance compared to the same without noise even with the noise level of $0.30$.
+The results suggest that the performance of both variants of BFTC exhibited stability with the increasing noise level.
+Both variants of BFTC showed notable performance compared to the same without noise, even with the noise level of $0.30$.
 The performance trends indicate the robustness of BFTC against the noise.